Amílcar Cabral

-Amílcar Lopes da Costa Cabral ([ɐˈmilkaɾ ˈlɔpɨʃ kɐˈbɾal]; 12 September 1924 – 20 January 1973) was a Bissau-Guinean and Cape Verdean agricultural engineer, pan-Africanist, intellectual, poet, theoretician, revolutionary, political organizer, nationalist and diplomat.
+Amílcar Lopes Cabral ([ɐˈmilkaɾ ˈlɔpɨʃ kɐˈbɾal]; 12 September 1924 – 20 January 1973) was a Bissau-Guinean and Cape Verdean agricultural engineer, political organizer, and diplomat.
 He was one of Africa's foremost anti-colonial leaders.
+He was also a pan-Africanist and intellectual nationalist revolutionary poet.

-Also known by the nom de guerre Abel Djassi, Cabral led the nationalist movement of Guinea-Bissau and the Cape Verde Islands and the ensuing war of independence in Guinea-Bissau.
-He was assassinated on 20 January 1973, about eight months before Guinea-Bissau's unilateral declaration of independence.
+Also known by the nom de guerre Abel Djassi, he led the nationalist movement of Guinea-Bissau and the Cape Verde Islands and the ensuing war of independence in Guinea-Bissau.

+Cabral was shot dead on 20 January 1973, about eight months before Guinea-Bissau's unilateral declaration of independence.
 He was deeply influenced by Marxism, becoming an inspiration to revolutionary socialists and national independence movements worldwide.

-Early years
+Early life and education

-Cabral was born on 12 September 1924.
+Amílcar Lopes Cabral was born on 12 September 1924.
 He was born in the town of Bafatá, Portuguese Guinea (located in modern-day Guinea-Bissau) to Cape Verdean parents, Juvenal António Lopes da Costa Cabral and Iva Pinhel Évora, both hailing from Santiago.
 His father came from a wealthy land-owning family.
 His mother was a shop owner and hotel worker who worked hard to support her family, especially after she separated from Amílcar's father by 1929.
-Her family was not well off, so she was unable to pursue higher education.
+Her family was not well off, and sources conflict as to wherever she only completed primary education, or no education at all.

 Amílcar Cabral was educated at Liceu Secondary School Gil Eanes in the town of Mindelo, Cape Verde.
 He was later educated at the Instituto Superior de Agronomia in Lisbon, Portugal.
 While an agronomy student in Lisbon, he founded student movements dedicated to opposing the ruling dictatorship of Portugal and promoting the cause of independence for the Portuguese colonies in Africa.

+Career

+While back in Africa, starting in 1953, he conducted an agricultural census in Portuguese Guinea during which he traveled more than 60,000 kilometers.
+This allowed him to “become intimately familiar with the people and land” of Portuguese Guinea, understanding that undoubtedly was helpful in the guerrilla war he went on to fight.
 He returned to Africa in the 1950s from Portugal and was instrumental in promoting the independence causes of the then Portuguese colonies.
 In 1956, he was the founder of the PAIGC or Partido Africano da Independência da Guiné e Cabo Verde (African Party for the Independence of Guinea and Cape Verde).
 He was also one of the founding members of Movimento Popular Libertação de Angola (MPLA) later in the same year, together with Agostinho Neto, whom he met in Portugal, and other Angolan nationalists.
 Cabral was an asset of the Czechoslovak State Security (StB), and under the codename "Secretary" provided intelligence information to the StB.